 - black-eyed peas

 - salmon or sardines, canned, with bones

 There is no such thing as a nugget of pure, elemental calcium.
-Calcium is found bound with other elements, such as carbon, oxygen, or phosphorous in nature.
-When one of these calcium compounds is digested, it returns to its elemental state and your body reaps the benefits.
+In nature, calcium is found bound with other elements, such as carbon, oxygen, or phosphorous.
+When one of these calcium compounds is digested, it returns to its elemental state, and your body reaps the benefits.

 Stick to natural sources when it comes to calcium, unless a doctor recommends otherwise.
 If getting enough calcium is a concern for you, calcium carbonate and calcium citrate are likely your best options.